roman-milk/roman-milk.github.io/the-last-boy-scout.md

  "Pretty good, huh?"
 Lisa asked.
 "Nailing the teacher."

  "Hell, I've wanted her since I brought her home the first time.
 We almost did it once, a long time ago, but stopped.
 I knew I wouldn't be able to handle seeing her in school every day and not give it away.
 We've been flirting ever since.
 Every once in a while I'll steal a little kiss, but not like last night."
-Report_Story #2